BP0315003/dspp1/README.md

 <img src="images2/P8.png" alt="Active Lives" width="40%">

 RMSE and MAE are consistent between train and test.
 Activity levels range between 14% to 57%, and no significant outliers, making RMSE (0.048 or 4.8%) reliable.
 The small difference (3.8 percentage points) between RMSE and MAE indicates no overfitting.
-Mean Absolute Percentage Error (MAPE) due to low activity values and zeros risking instability (Frost, 2025).
+Mean Absolute Percentage Error (MAPE) risks instability due to low activity values and zeros (Frost, 2025).

 R² and adjusted R² are similar, explaining 42% of variance, the model generalises well performing consistently to unseen data (Figure P8).
 0.42 is realistic for social models influenced by human, area, and policy factors (Frost, 2017).